ZonghaoLi777/githubTrending/README.md

 ## Unknown

+* 【2024-07-02】[The-Cool-Coders / Project-Ideas-And-Resources](https://github.com/The-Cool-Coders/Project-Ideas-And-Resources) - A Collection of application ideas that can be used to improve your coding skills ❤.
 * 【2024-06-28】[ros2 / ros2](https://github.com/ros2/ros2) - The Robot Operating System, is a meta operating system for robots.
 * 【2024-06-24】[SimplifyJobs / Summer2025-Internships](https://github.com/SimplifyJobs/Summer2025-Internships) - Collection of Summer 2025 tech internships!
 * 【2024-06-24】[LukeYui / EldenRingSeamlessCoopRelease](https://github.com/LukeYui/EldenRingSeamlessCoopRelease) -